 The heroine of Hatoful Boyfriend clearly does not have a fourth wall.
 She introduces herself and all the love interests to the audience, needs a reminder to check the date in the upper-left corner of the screen, and interrupts the fake credits roll after Azami and Blaster hook up to point out that her story isn't over yet, so the game can't be either.
 In the manga, she points out that she never appears directly because the story is told from her point of view, "like an FPS!"
 In the sequel Holiday Star, she and Ryouta discuss visual novel mechanics when Sakuya unwittingly triggers an event, and at the beginning of the fourth episode she recaps the previous events to the audience, despite Nageki's insistence that the players aren't that stupid.
 She even comments that she's been friends with the Grim Reaper since the demo version of the original game, apparently from all the possible bad ends she's had.

-Neptunia will smash the fourth wall to pieces that by the time you think they rebuilt it, they'll just smash it again.
-Best exemplified by Neptune who in every scene, she will make a lot of references to players, the game developers and translators, and know how events play out but will withhold information to other characters (but not to the players).
+And then there's Neptunia.
+It will smash the fourth wall to pieces that by the time you think they rebuilt it, they'll just smash it again.
+Best exemplified by Neptune who in just about every scene, she will make a lot of references to players, the game developers and translators, and know how events play out but will withhold information to other characters (but not to the players).

 The sequel continues the merry tradition.
-The third game has the alternate dimension Gamindustri as a while hang a lampshade on he lack of a fourth wall; while there still isn't one, the local CPUs take their roles a little more seriously than Neptune, getting fed up with Nep and telling her to stop being so blatant about it already.
+The third game has the alternate dimension Gamindustri and for a while hangs a lampshade on the lack of a fourth wall; while there still isn't one, the local CPUs take their roles a little more seriously than Neptune, getting fed up with Nep and telling her to stop being so blatant about it already.